annefou/carpentry-UiO-docs/charter.rst

 The Club board is made up of 6 members:

 - 4 members elected for 2-years.
-- 2 members are designated by the UiO Science Library.
+- 2 members are designated by the UiO Library.

 Elections will be organized every year for renewing half of the elected members of the board (2 members).